 Hi kids from the Net Detective,

-I hear you're interested in the peregrine falcon, so I thought I would send you news bulletins from Cleveland, Ohio, where scientists are studying the peregrines that nest on a skyscraper there.
+I hear you're interested in the peregrine falcon, so I thought I would send you news bulletins from Cleveland, Ohio where scientists are studying peregrines that nest on a skyscraper .

-Falcons like to return to the same nest every year, and there has been a nest on the 12th floor ledge of a skyscraper called "Tower City" in downtown Cleveland, Ohio since 1991.
-This year the female bird is "SW" and the male is "Buckeye".
-If they keep control of their nestsite (peregrines are fierce and will fight for their territory), they will raise their family during the spring.
-There is a lot to learn about these rare birds, and as young scientists, you can study their behavior right along with the wildlife biologists.
+Falcons like to return to the same nest every year, and there has been a nest on the 12th floor ledge of a skyscraper in downtown Cleveland, Ohio since 1991.
+This year the female bird is "SW" and the male is "Boomer".
+If they keep control of their nestsite (peregrines are fierce and will fight for their territory), they will raise a family during the spring.
+Thanks to the Cleveland Museum of Natural History, there are "FalconCams" that broadcast live from the nestsite.

 Female perches on the "FalconCam"